velartrill/velartrill.github.io/orig/kestrel.md

 "Ma'am!" the lieutenant exclaims, eyes widening.
 "You shouldn't have."

 I wave him away.
 "I kept 'em for rough days.
-Ain't no one been able to take a knife to *my* breasts in years now, though I'm sure there's a few that would relish having me on the other side of this table.
+Ain't no one been able to take a knife to *my* breast in years now, though I'm sure there's a few would relish having me on the other side of this table.
 Anyway, our growers will figure out the secret sauce soon enough."
 I hesitate.
 "I hope," I add piously.

 "Thank you, all the same."